fernandoescolar/vscode-solution-explorer/README.md

 There is a lot of work to do.

+### 0.3.11

+Upgrading npm packages

+Enhancement #139: Add more project templates.
+Thanks to [jbactad](https://github.com/jbactad)

+Bugfix #135: Don't focus tree when tracking active file.
+Thanks to [jbactad](https://github.com/jbactad)

 ### 0.3.10

 Upgrading npm packages

 Bugfix #130: space in file path

 ### 0.3.9

 Bugfix #125: Right-Click on Solution Nodes does not open context menu

 Enhancement #1: Collapse All buttom in explorer panel

-### 0.3.8

-Bugfix #123: Error while deleting an empty folder from project

-Bugfix #115, #122 and #124: Solution explorer is shown in explorer window although preference is set to acitivityBar

-Bugfix #113: Add project to solution error.
-Thanks to [jloureiro09](https://github.com/jloureiro09)

 ## Thanks to contributors